Chart Color Schemes

 Employment conditions in St Ives remain below the national average according to AreaSearch analysis

-Conversely, construction is under-represented, with only 5.4% of St Ives's workforce compared to Greater Sydney's 8.6%.
-The area appears to offer limited local employment opportunities, as suggested by the count of Census working population versus resident population.
-Over the 12 months to September 2025, labour force levels increased by 0.4%, while employment declined by 1.1%, causing unemployment to rise by 1.5 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while overall employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to St Ives's employment mix suggests local employment should increase by 7.5% over five years and 14.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, construction is under-represented with only 5.4% of the workforce compared to Greater Sydney's 8.6%.
+The area offers limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Over the 12 months to September 2025, labour force levels increased by 0.5%, while employment declined by 1.0%, causing unemployment to rise by 1.4 percentage points.
+By comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to St Ives's employment mix suggests local employment should increase by 7.5% over five years and 14.9% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment